 I think of savings in three components:

-- Emergency Savings – Money to cover either your living expenses if you find yourself without an income or travel expenses in case of the death or medical emergency of a close family member.
+Emergency savings is money that will cover either your living expenses if you find yourself without an income, facing a medical emergency, or needing to cover travel expenses because of the death of a close family member.
 Most people recommend that you target three to six months of basic living expenses for your emergency savings.

-- It is critically important to distinguish between what is an emergency and what is not.
+- It is critical to distinguish between what is an emergency and what is not.
 For example, a funeral is an emergency; a wedding is not.

 - If you want to be able to go to someone’s wedding, the costs should already be in your budget or come from savings specifically designated for attending weddings.

-- Designated Savings – Money to fund large purchases you want to make in the future.
+Designated savings is money to fund large purchases you want to make in the future.
 Think of creating designated savings as budgeting over several years.

-- For example, you will need to replace your car every-so-often or might have a few “dream” vacations you’d like to take or want to make a down payment on a condo vs. apartment-renting or to fund your children’s education.
+- You will need to replace your car every so often.
+You might have a few “dream” vacations you’d like to take.
+Maybe you want to make a down payment on a condo vs. apartment-renting or to fund your children’s education.

-- Unless you make so much money that you can fit the full cost of these items in one year’s budget, you’ll want to fund them over several years.
+- Unless you make so much money that you can fit the full cost of these items in one year’s budget, you’ll need to fund them over several years.

 How Much Retirement Savings Should I Budget For?